brettmclean/pad4pi/README.rst

 	pip install pad4pi

-Tested on a Raspberry Pi B+ using a `4x3 matrix keypad`_ but should work with 4x4 and other sizes.
+Tested on a Raspberry Pi B+ using a `4x3 matrix keypad`_ but it should work with 4x4 and other sizes.

 .. _4x3 matrix keypad: http://www.adafruit.com/products/419